No single raindrop thinks it is to blame for the flood.

 I also know that I don’t care if that makes you feel guilty.
 I’m not saying it to make you feel guilty.
-I’m saying it because I wholeheartedly believe it with the very core of my being.
+I’m saying it because it is true.

 Maybe that’s a start though, simply recognising that people who agree with what I’m saying here are not motivated by a desire to collect white tears, but out of a sincere belief that this is contributing to the perpetuation of both personal and institutional racism.
 Recognising that we are not the zombie horde coming to eat your oh so delicious brains.
 Maybe that’s too much to ask, I don’t know.

 No single raindrop believes it is to blame for the flood, but it doesn’t change the reality that we are drowning in racism out here.